In the past years, link building strategies were based on links quantity and not quality.

 Technique 2 – Google Reverse Image Search

-In this, first, you have to find someone who writes a lot of guest posts in your niche, right-click on their image and click on the copy image address.
+Find someone who writes a lot of guest posts in your niche, right-clicks on their image, and click on the copy image address.

-Grab the URL and search it on Google, And Booom!
-You will get a list of websites they’ve guest posted on… presented to you on a silver platter.
+Take the URL and search it on Google, and you will get a list of websites they have guest posted on.

 Technique 3 – Twitter Search

 Twitter is a goldmine in terms of guest posting.
 It genuinely helps to find high-quality guest posting sites.
-Here is the trick to finding out websites to guest post on through twitter.
-Even the twitter results are much fresher than Google’s index. which means you can get websites that are actively on the hunt for guest posts.
+Here is the trick to find websites to guest post on, through twitter.
+The twitter results are much fresher than even Google’s index, which means you can get websites that are actively on the hunt for guest posts.

-First, go to twitter and search for basic guest post search string like “[your keyword]” guest post.
+First, go to twitter and search for basic guest post search strings like “[your keyword]” guest post.